dtrukr/PonyDebuggerInjected/README.md

 PonyDebuggerInjected
 =====================

-PonyDebuggerInjected is a MobileSubstrate extension which can be used as a blackbox tool to inject PonyDebugger client library into running iOS Apps on a jailbroken iOS device
+PonyDebuggerInjected is a MobileSubstrate extension which can be used as a blackbox tool to inject PonyDebugger client library into running iOS Apps on a jailbroken iOS device.
 This allows one to use Chrome Developer Tools/PonyDebugger in your browser to inspect how applications are built, debug applications network traffic, managed object contexts, etc. For more info on PonyDebugger see https://github.com/square/PonyDebugger

 Description
 -----------